 Why the so-called “happiest time of the year” often is not – and what you can do to make it better.

 It’s 2013: Did you think you would make it?

 One of our favorite writers, a licensed psychotherapist specializing in PTSD, returns to remind us of how far we’ve come, and to encourage us to keep it going.

 Too often the suffering of veterans is increased by their avoidance of pleasure.
 Here are some ideas on how to get some of those good (and important) feelings back into your life.

 After years of having things sort of “under control” many veterans are seeing their PTSD symptoms show up worse than ever.

 Note: It’s important to remember that, even though the VietNow National Magazine regularly publishes articles about veterans who suffer from PTSD, articles about how to get help for PTSD, and articles about other service-connected problems faced by veterans, VietNow believes that most veterans are living successful lives with no serious problems related to their military service.
-But our mission of “Veterans Helping Veterans” means we care about veterans who are having problems, thus the emphasis on articles we think are helpful to those veterans (and their families) who need some extra help.
+But our mission of “Veterans Helping Veterans” means we care about veterans who are having problems, thus the emphasis on articles we think are helpful to those veterans (and their families) who need and deserve some extra help.